phd4hd/SRH-HS-HD/README.md

-# Lecture about system development by writing a fullstack application
+# Lecture about system development by writing a full stack application

 May, 31st, 2023, 1:30 pm